indrikwijaya/FYP-ML-For-Genomics/README.md

 # FYP-ML-For-Genomics
-This repo contains relevant files for my final year project in NUS (2018).
+This repo contains relevant files for my final year project in NUS (2018), 'Machine Learning For Genomics'.

 *Abstract*